rospogrigio/localtuya/info.md

 ![entity_type](https://github.com/rospogrigio/localtuya-homeassistant/blob/master/img/3-entity_type.png)

 For each entity, the associated DP has to be selected.
 All the options requiring to select a DP will provide a drop-down menu showing all the available DPs found on the device (with their current status!!) for easy identification.

+**Note: If your device requires an LocalTuya to send an initialisation value to the entity for it to work, this can be configured (in supported entities) through the 'Passive entity' option.
+Optionally you can specify the initialisation value to be sent**

 Each entity type has different options to be configured.
 Here is an example for the "switch" entity:

 ![entity](https://github.com/rospogrigio/localtuya-homeassistant/blob/master/img/4-entity.png)